 Blended (Facilitated Sessions and Self Online Learning) and Recognition of Prior Learning

 What participation is required?

-10 virtual classroom training sessions delivered weekly, a work-based project and an assessment interview.
-Some assessments are completed within classroom sessions.
+Attend 10 facilitated training sessions delivered fortnightly and complete a work-based project.
+Some assessments are completed within facilitated sessions.
 Consequently, attendance at all sessions is essential.
 There may be a small requirement for reading and workplace research prior to some sessions.

 What are the units of competency?
 View details

 - PSPETH003 Promote the values and ethos of public service

 - PSPGEN077 Apply public sector financial policies and processes

 - PSPLEG003 Promote compliance with legislation in the public sector